Tiny-stack/Victor-W-ORM/README.md

 - Fully functioning CRUD in ORM Style
 - Get rid of writing sql queries
 - Automatic table and field creation based on the models
-- Support of nested models
+- Support of nested models, for foreign key handling
 - Easy to configure and use, no Over head

 ## how to use W-ORM in your project